GuanceCloud/datakit/internal/export/doc/en/datakit-offline-install.md

 <!-- markdownlint-enable -->
 #### Upgrade {#simple-upgrade}

-> If you are performing an offline upgrade of the lite version of Datakit, you need to specify the installation package with a `_lite` suffix, such as `datakit_lite-linux-amd64-{{.Version}}.tar.gz`.
+> If you are performing an offline upgrade of the lite version of DataKit, you need to specify the installation package with a `_lite` suffix, such as `datakit_lite-linux-amd64-{{.Version}}.tar.gz`.

 <!-- markdownlint-disable MD046 -->
 === "Linux"